reavz7/SwiftDrop/README.md

 To see full website, just download whole file and then open index.html file.

 > **Note**
-> I’m still actively working on improving the responsiveness of the app.
+> I’m still actively working on the app.

 ## Credits